These conversation starters for couples are perfect for deepening your connection with your boyfriend or husband.

 68. Who’s the most important person to you in your life right now?

-Conversation Starters for Couples Preparing for Marriage:
+Marriage Conversation Starters for Couples Preparing to marry:

 1. What do you think are the keys to a successful marriage?